Saturday, December 31, 2016

 Review

 Admittedly, I have never seen any of the Vacation movies, including CHRISTMAS VACATION, which I had the opportunity to view before Christmas Eve.
-CHRISTMAS VACATION is the last film of the series written and produced by John Hughes during the end of his tenure.
+CHRISTMAS VACATION is the last film of the series that John Hughes wrote and produced towards the end of his tenure.
 It celebrates the holiday spirit while keeping the movie fresh with slapstick comedy and a bit of crudeness to bring on the Yuletide laughter.
 A few actors from the two previous films return, like Chevy Chase, who once again portrays Clark Griswold - the optimistic father who frequently causes havoc to himself and his family instead of having a good time together.
 He has co-starred with the not-yet-famous actress Juliette Lewis as his daughter, future Big Bang Theory actor Johnny Galecki and Randy Quaid, who also returns as cousin Eddie.

 I could never resist a good laugh when watching this film.
 CHRISTMAS VACATION is the comedy film of the holiday season, and it'll be good to watch it again by next December.
 Have a Merry Christmas and a Happy New Year for those who enjoyed the movie!